List of Marvel Comics characters: N: Neutron

-Neutron (originally called Quasar) is a member of an alien race known as Stygians, and is a member of the Imperial Guard, a group of super-powered alien warriors who serve the ruler of the Shi'ar Empire.
+Neutron (originally called Quasar) is a member of an alien race known as Stygians, and is a member of the Imperial Guard, a group of super-powered alien warriors who serve the ruler of the Shi'ar empire.
 Created by Chris Claremont and Dave Cockrum, the character first appeared in X-Men #107 (October 1977).
 Quasar/Neutron's main power is to increase the mass, density or gravity of an object.
-He possesses superhuman strength, being able to lift seventy tons, as well as a high level of stamina and durability.
-In addition, he demonstrates the ability to siphon energy from constructs through physical contact, weakening them sufficiently that his strength can easily shatter them.
-(Like many original members of the Imperial Guard, Neutron is the analog of a character from DC Comics' Legion of Super-Heroes: in his case Star Boy.)
+He also possesses superhuman strength and the ability to siphon energy through physical contact.
+Like many members of the Imperial Guard, Neutron is the analog of a character from DC Comics' Legion of Super-Heroes: in his case Star Boy.

 He is with the Imperial Guard the first time they fight the X-Men.
 He is a traitor who serves Lord Samedar, Deathbird, and the Brood in their conspiracy to overthrow Shi'ar Princess-Majestrix Lilandra Neramani.
 After defeating the Brood and the renegades, Lilandra resumes her position as the head of the Shi'ar Empire.
 Despite most of the Imperial Guard having joined with Deathbird against Lilandra, the team members are pardoned for their actions.

 The character is renamed Neutron in Quasar #33 (April 1992).

 Neutron, Warstar, Hussar and Webwing are later sent to Earth, however, for their crimes; Earth has been designated an interstellar prison as part of the 2001 "Maximum Security" crossover event.

 Vulcan, the murderous brother of the X-Men leader Cyclops, attempts to gain power in Shi'ar space.
 The Guard is sent to stop him.
 Vulcan kills Guardsmen Cosmo and Smasher — and seemingly Impulse, Titan, and Neutron.

 He survives, however, and in War of Kings is still on Earth, coming into conflict with Jean Grey and other X-Men.
 Following this battle, Warstar, Hussar, and Neutron return to active duty with the Guard.
 A being who resembles Neutron is shown during the War of Kings, serving Vulcan.